jpgarcia/dm-waztables-adapter/README.markdown

 TODO
 ----

-- Allow the ability of setting a property with :partition_key => true option
+- Allow users to define the model partition key by using :partition_key => true option on the property.
+- Allow users to set the partition key as an additional attribute of the model with a lambda as default value.
+- Allow users to set the partition key as a method on the model.
-- Implement "in" operator in queries
+- Implement “in” operator in queries
-- Implement "order" query option
+- Implement “order” query option
 - Retrieve more than 1000 fields using Windows Azure :continuation_token

 Known Issues